cardosofede/docker-logfire/README.md

 docker-logfire runs as a Docker container alongside your other services and automatically:
 - Discovers running containers on the same Docker host
 - Streams their logs in real-time
-- Uses container names as service names in Logfire
+- Includes container names in log metadata for easy filtering
 - Provides centralized log aggregation and monitoring

 ## Features

 - **Automatic Container Discovery**: Detects all running containers on the Docker host
 - **Real-time Log Streaming**: Captures and forwards logs as they're generated
-- **Service Name Mapping**: Maps container names to Logfire service names for easy identification
+- **Container Metadata**: Includes container names and IDs in logs for easy filtering
 - **Low Overhead**: Minimal resource usage, designed to run alongside your services
 - **Docker Native**: Uses Docker API for reliable log collection